Citizen science – wildlife monitoring

 Birds in Backyards is a citizen science program developed by Birdlife Australia that focuses on the birds that live where people live.
 Connect with the birds in your backyard, local park, school or favourite place by participating in Birds in Backyards.
-The most commonly counted birds during the Aussie Backyard Bird Count in 2019 were Rainbow Lorikeets and Noisy Miners.
-The data will provide an insight into how Aussie birds are doing in the Inner West.
+The data provides an insight into how Aussie birds are doing in the Inner West.

-The Winter survey will be open in June!
+It's Winter survey time right now.
 Check out the webpage for more details.